 As written, this recipe has you cook the potatoes and the sauce in separate pots so they cook at the same time, which gets dinner on the table sooner.
 If you'd prefer to cut down on the number of dirty pots instead, you can cook the potatoes and sauce in the same pot: Cook the potatoes first (in a steamer basket with some water in the bottom of the pot and the lid tightly on), then remove the potatoes, pour out the water, and make the sauce.

-- 2 pounds (.90 kg) boneless firm-fleshed white fish, such as haddock, halibut, hake, flounder, pollock, whiting, or other local fish (it’s okay if the skin is still on)
+2 pounds (0.90kg) boneless firm-fleshed white fish, such as haddock, halibut, hake, flounder, pollock, whiting, or other local fish (it’s OK if the skin is still on)

 Add the potatoes and return the sauce to a boil.
 Simmer 2 minutes.

 Add the fish:

 Cut the fillets into 3-inch pieces.
 Add them to the sauce and press them down into the pan to submerge them in the liquid.
 Cover the pan and cook for 5 minutes, or until the fish is opaque and flakes easily with the tip of a knife.